FlorianZ/hadashboard/README.md

     * Wind_Direction
     * Wind_Gust

 These are defined as in the Weather binding wiki for openHAB.
-If you do want to use different names, then the *lib/ohapp.rb* file accordingly.
+If you do want to use different names, then edit the *lib/ohapp.rb* file accordingly.

 General instructions on creating widgets and dashboards are given on the dashing website.
 In addition, and specifically for this openHAB setup, the main points to note are:

 1. Each widget is defined in the dashboard file (e.g. the *dashboards/default.erb* file) using html list items (`<li>...</li>`).

 2. The widget is linked to a corresponding openHAB item via the **data-device** list item parameter.
 This must match exactly the item name in openHAB.
 (You may have noticed that for most of the list items in the included dashboards, the **data-id** parameter also has the same value as the **data-device** paramater - this is not a requrement and has just been used this way for simplicity; the **data-id** is basically a unique ID for that specific widget on the dashboard).

 3. The **data-view** parameter of the list item specifies the type of widget.
 All the widget types available are in the widgets folder, and prefixed with 'Oh' - e.g. Ohdimmer, Ohswitch etc. **NOTE that not all of the widgets have been tested**.
 These have been taken from FlorianZ's original repo for SmartThings and kept here in case I have a future need.
 The only ones tested are those in the included dashboards.

-4. Each page on the dashboard is put into an html DIV container with class="gridester".
+4. Each page on the dashboard is put into an html DIV container with class="gridster".

 # Android Tablet Specific Notes
-I have the android tablet switching off after a defined timeout period but automatically switching on as soon as it detects motion in front of the device.
+I have the android tablets switching off after a defined timeout period but automatically switching on as soon as it detects motion in front of the device (via its front-facing camera).
 This is done using two apps:
 * Tasker https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm
 * Motion Detector https://play.google.com/store/apps/details?id=org.motion.detector

 Both of these are paid apps.
 There may be other ways to achieve the same effect, but I have not explored them.
 A backup of the Tasker profile for this is included in the folder */opt/dashboard/tasker* (assuming you installed the dashboard in the */opt/dashboard* folder).

-Finally, in order to hide the top and bottom status bars on android, you can use the app GMD Fullscreen, https://play.google.com/store/apps/details?id=com.gmd.immersive.
+In order to hide the top and bottom status bars on android, you can use the app GMD Fullscreen, https://play.google.com/store/apps/details?id=com.gmd.immersive.
 This is currently free.

 Finally, on an Android device, you can get rid of the browser's tabs etc, by opening the dashboard in Chrome, and then saving it as a desktop app from Chrome's menu.